What are EU missions?

 Making missions happen

-To do this, 5 mission boards were formed to help specify, design and implement missions for Horizon Europe.
-Their formation was the result of an open call for interest.
+5 mission boards were formed to help specify, design and implement missions for Horizon Europe.
+Their formation was the result of an open call for expressions of interest.

-Each mission board consists of up to 15 experts coming from innovation, research, policymaking, civil society and relevant organisations.
+Each mission board consists of up to 15 experts coming from fields like innovation, business, science, civil society, communications and media.

 Each mission area also has an assembly that gathers a larger number of high-level experts.
 The assemblies provide an additional pool of ideas, knowledge and expertise that will be actively called upon to contribute to the success of the missions.